Quantum capacitive coupling between large-angle twisted graphene layers: Methods

 To account for the Landau level (LL) broadening, we approximate the Dirac delta by a Lorentzian function, and the integration (\ref{eq:dens_int}) can be done analytically.
 The resulting carrier density is quantized in energy and magnetic field.
-The carrier density given by Eq.~(\ref{eq:dens_int}) is equal to the sum of the gate-induced doping
+The carrier density given by equation~(\ref{eq:dens_int}) is equal to the sum of the gate-induced doping

-We solve Eq.\ (\ref{eq:LL_eq}) for $V_G$ numerically.
-Then, for two decoupled graphene layers in strong external magnetic field, the calculation of the electric potential $V_{Gt}$ and $V_{Gb}$ is done in a similar self-consistent way as for the linear dispersion relation but substituting Eqs.~(\ref{eq:n})--(\ref{eq:VG}) with the numerical solution of Eq.~(\ref{eq:LL_eq}) (for details see the Supplemental Materials \cite{supplement}).
+We solve equation\ (\ref{eq:LL_eq}) for $V_\mathrm{G}$ numerically.
+Then, for two decoupled graphene layers in strong external magnetic field, the calculation of the electric potential $V_\mathrm{Gt}$ and $V_\mathrm{Gb}$ is done in a similar self-consistent way as for the linear dispersion relation but substituting eqations~(\ref{eq:n})--(\ref{eq:VG}) with the numerical solution of equation~(\ref{eq:LL_eq}) (for details see the Supplemental Materials \cite{supplement}).

+\paragraph*{Quantum capacitance model for tdBLG.} We first develop a quantum capacitance model for an individual dual-gated BLG based on Refs.~\cite{McCann2013, tomadin2021}.
+We consider a general case with the onsite energy given by $U_0 \pm U / 2 $ for the top (bottom) layer, where $U$ is the asymmetry parameter and $U_0=-eV_\mathrm{G}$ is the band offset.